199ocero/Library-Management-System-RGC/README.md

 # LMS - RGC

-Easily organize and keep track of your book collection by managing details such as ISBN, book title, quantity, and author.
+A library management system that allows for the efficient organization and management of books, borrowers, and inventory.

 ## Getting Started